josephschmitt/sub-gif-gen/README.md

   directory for videos.
 Defaults to `.mkv,.mp4,.mv4,.mov`.

 ### Optional Flags
+- `-r`, `--formats`: The output formats for the looping clips.
+Defaults to `gif`.
+Can supply a comma-separated list of formats.
+Supports `gif,mp4,webm`.
 - `-f`, `--flatten`: If set, will output all the output files to the given output directory.
   Otherwise it will group files into folders by the input filename.
 Defaults to false.
 - `-k`, `--skipExisting`: If set, will skip processing if it finds a gif file already exists in the